Sudden pain in one of the knees is usually the result of overusing the knee or suddenly injuring it. In many cases, you don't need to see your GP.

 Septic arthritis (infected knee)

-Septic arthritis is a serious condition that causes a very painful, hot, swollen knee.
-You may also have a fever and any movement of the knee will be very painful.
+Septic arthritisis a serious condition that causes a very painful, hot, swollen knee.
+You may also feel generally unwell and have a fever.

-It can be mistaken for gout or pseudogout (see above).
-You should see your GP urgently, or go to accident and emergency (A&E) if you suspect you have septic arthritis.
+It can be mistaken for gout (see above).
+You should see your GP urgently, or go to your nearest accident and emergency (A&E) department if you suspect you have septic arthritis.

-Septic arthritis is treated with antibiotics and surgery is often needed to clean out the infection.
+Septic arthritis is treated by draining fluid from the knee before antibiotics are given.
+Occasionally arthroscopic surgery is needed to clear out the infection.

 When to see your GP